Takuya Ide

 Takuya Ide (井出 卓也, Ide Takuya) is a Japanese actor and singer represented by Space Craft Entertainment.
 Ide was the keyboardist and rapper of Cocoa Otoko.
 He was also a former member of the boy band Ryoga.
 He was a "TV Senshi" in the NHK Educational TV series Tensai TV-kun Series from 2001 to 2004.

 Biography

 On 1993 Ide debuted as a model in Harajuku.

-From April 2001 to March 2005 he appeared in 'Tensai TV-kun Series as a "TV Senshi".
+From April 2001 to March 2005 he appeared in Tensai TV-kun Series as a "TV Senshi".

 On 2010 Ide became a member of Cocoa Otoko.
-The group later disbanded on March 2012.
+The group later disbanded in March 2012.
 He later became a solo singer in 2013.
 Ide graduated from Aoyama Gakuin University in March 2015.
-On April 2016 he later became a member of the dance vocal group Ryoga.
+In April 2016 he later became a member of the dance vocal group Ryoga.
 He left Ryoga on December 31st, 2017.